rubocop/blog.rubystyle.guide/_posts/2019-06-21-float-division.markdown

 For RuboCop the idea is to enforce the left coercion style by default, mostly because `fdiv` is not used much in the wild.

-In the spirit of broader community collaboration we've started this blog so that more people can see what we're working on, and participate in the discussions around introducing new guidelines and changing existing ones.
-So, what do you think we should recommend and why?
+In the spirit of broader community collaboration we've started this blog so that more people can see what we're working on, and participate in the discussions around introducing new guidelines and changing existing ones.[^2] So, what do you think we should recommend and why?

 [^1]: After closing the ticket we've decided to ask for more feedback.
+[^2]: Discussions have been happening for years on the issue trackers of the style guides, but we hope that this blog is going to help us to reach out to more people.